- Destiny One Software

 – Nina Morel | Dean of the College of Professional Studies, Lipscomb University

 Once a paper-based credential is issued, colleges lose track of their impact.
 Badges provide 30 times the data of a traditional paper certificate.
-Institutions can use those insights to understand which segments are using and leveraging their digital credentials.
+Institutions can use those insights from the digital badge platform to understand which segments are using and leveraging their digital credentials.

 This way, leaders can identify promising markets that may have otherwise flown under the radar.
 They can also identify programming holes that need to be filled.